semaki2000/PyTeRor/README.md

     def test_name2():
         assert name2 == "bbb"
 ```
 - How to name new generated test?
 User input?
+Related to:
 - Problem with name of test being lost when parametrizing.
 Maybe try using markers when parametrizing functions in order to keep info on old function names?
 For example:
 ```python
 def test_name1():